mpru/ggcleveland/README.md

 sido usado con diversos conjuntos de datos.
 Cualquier comentario o sugerencia es bienvenida.

-This packages provides functions to produce ggplot versions for some visualizations tools described in Cleveland’s book “Visualizing Data”.
+This package provides functions to produce ggplot versions for some visualizations tools described in Cleveland’s book “Visualizing Data”.
 It is an experimental package, and was thought to be used in the context of a course on exploratory data analysis.
 Any contributions or feedback